Although parchment paper is widely popular in the kitchen, it’s not easy to find good parchment paper substitutes.

 Silpat Paper & Oil, Butter, Flour – Best For Baking and Kneading Dough

-Silpat paper, or also known as baking mat, is a good replacement for parchment paper for baking bread, cakes, or cookies.
-It is made of silicone, and while Silpat paper is more expensive than parchment paper, it actually can withstand heat better, usable in -40°C to 280°C.
+Silpat paper, or also known as a baking mat, is a good replacement for parchment paper for baking bread, cakes, or cookies.

 Other than baking purposes, because of Silpat paper’s durability in heat, it can also be used for making pizza or any type of cooking that involves heat in general.
 The non-stick quality is very good, so you can use it with dough without greasing the mat.